-JUNE 30, 2019
+JUNE 30, 2021

-BIG BEND JOBS AND EDUCATION COUNCIL, INC. D/B/A CAREERSOURCE CAPITAL REGION TABLE OF CONTENTS JUNE 30, 2019
+BIG BEND JOBS AND EDUCATION COUNCIL, INC. D/B/A CAREERSOURCE CAPITAL REGION TABLE OF CONTENTS JUNE 30, 2021

-Page Independent Auditor's Report 1 Management's Discussion and Analysis 4 Basic Financial Statements Government-wide Financial Statements Statement of Net Position Statement of Activities 8 9 Fund Financial Statements Balance Sheet - Governmental Fund 10 Statement of Revenue, Expenditures, and Changes in Fund Balance - Governmental Fund 11 Reconciliation of the Statement of Revenue, Expenditures, and Changes in Fund Balance of the Governmental Fund to the Statements of Activities 12 Notes to Financial Statements 13 Governmental Fund - Budgetary Comparison Schedule 22 Notes to the Required Supplementary Information 23 Schedule of Expenditures of Federal Awards 24 Notes to Schedule of Expenditures of Federal Awards 26 Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 27 Independent Auditor's Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance Required by the Uniform Guidance 29 Schedule of Findings and Questioned Costs 31
+Page Independent Auditor's Report 1 Management's Discussion and Analysis 4 Basic Financial Statements Government-wide Financial Statements Statement of Net Position 8 Statement of Activities 9 Fund Financial Statements 40 Balance Sheet - Governmental Fund 10 Statement of Revenue, Expenditures, and Changes in Fund Balance - Governmental Fund 11 Reconciliation of the Statement of Revenue, Expenditures, and Changes 11 in Fund Balance of the Governmental Fund to the Statements of Activities 12 in I and Balance of the Governmental I and to the Glatements of Activities 12 Notes to Financial Statements 13 Governmental Fund - Budgetary Comparison Schedule 22 Notes to the Required Supplementary Information 23 Schedule of Expenditures of Federal Awards 24 Notes to Schedule of Expenditures of Federal Awards 25 Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 26 Independent Auditor's Report on Compliance for Each Major Federal Program - and Report on Internal Control Over Compliance Required by the Uniform Guidance 28 Schedule of Findings and Questioned Costs 30 admin@powellandjonescpa.com

 Richard C. Powell, Jr., CPA Marian Jones Powell, CPA 1359 S.W.
 Main Blvd.
-Lake City, Florida 32025 386 / 755-4200 Fax: 386 / 719-5504 admin@powellandjonescpa.com
+Lake City, Florida 32025 386 / 755-4200 Fax: 386 / 719-5504